 The Rink at Winter Village in Bryant Park

 The Rink at Bryant Park is one of Manhattan’s best locations for seasonal skating, and admission is free.
 Ringed by a newly expanded holiday shopping bazaar with plenty of food and hot-beverage options, the park is both a destination spot for tourists and a refuge for workers.
-Open from November 1, 2013 to March 2, 2014, it’s your best bet for getting onto some midtown ice without the Rock Center crowds.
+Open through March 1, 2015, this is your best bet for getting onto some midtown ice without the Rock Center crowds.
+And while regular admission is always free, Fast Passes allow VIP admission, skate rentals and bag check for both individuals ($22–$28) and families of 4 ($75–$100, which also includes hot cocoa).

 Location: Between 40th and 42nd Sts. & 5th and 6th Aves.